gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 the nations themselves are abstractions, hiding the differences between the English north and south, or Paris and the French Riviera, or Sicily and Tuscany... and even those are abstractions, as Cornwall differs from Essex, and Florence from Sienna.
 And so on.

+Spitz's confusion continues a page later: "An ideal-type does not describe reality; it is an abstraction, an abridgment, or as the earlier Oakeshott would say, an ideological way of looking at reality."
+(347)

+No: an ideology is an abstraction that has forgotten it is an abstraction and instead takes itself to be concrete reality, so that one attempts to find theoretical solutions to problems requiring *phronesis* or *techne*.

 Oakeshott's understanding, which he shares with other British Idealists (see, e.g. Collingwood (1924: 159-160), that all abstractions are partial and therefore defective, far from making it "paradoxical" that he is able to employ so many